day8/re-frame/docs/EPs/005-StateMachines.md

 Technical elements:
   - a way to register:
     - a state machine specification against a `machine-id`
-    - specification will be a data structure, listing states, transitions, etc
+    - the specification will be a data structure, listing states, transitions, etc
   - a way to create an instance of a registered state machine
      - args: machine-id, id for this particular instance
      - data for machine instance will be stored in `app-db` (at `:machines` or a configurable place?)